-A single London Plan policy (Policy H1: Increasing Housing Supply) may result in increased urbanisation and demand for recreational greenspace, and has the potential to impact upon Epping Forest SAC.
+A single London Plan policy (Policy H1: Increasing Housing Supply) may result in increased urbanisation and demand for recreational greenspace and has the potential to impact upon Epping Forest SAC.

-The London Boroughs of Redbridge and Waltham Forest have the SAC within their boundaries and appear from existing data to be major points of visitor origin.
+The London Boroughs of Redbridge and Waltham Forest have the SAC within their boundaries and appear from existing data to be major points of visitor origin in London.
 The Forest Gate area of London Borough of Newham is also a focal point of visitor origin, although this is only a small proportion of the entire borough.
 Overall, the main points of visitor origin in London appear to be Waltham Forest and Redbridge (with residents from across both boroughs visiting the SAC for recreation).
 Outside London the southern part of Epping Forest District is a major source of visitors, particularly the chain of settlements along the eastern side of the SAC: Loughton, Theydon Bois, and Buckhurst Hill.
 Current evidence indicates that these three authorities are the residential areas for more than 50% of visitors to the SAC.
 Therefore, significant increases in housing and residents within these authorities are likely to have a particularly significant impact on future visitor numbers within the SAC without steps being taken to accommodate those visitors through enhanced visitor management and provision of alternative natural visitor destinations (where appropriate and possible).

-Based on their most recently published draft Local Plan at time of writing (October 2016), Epping Forest District Council expects to deliver approximately 5,000 net new dwellings within 4km of the SAC over the period to 2033.
-The London Plan targets identify that 36,400 dwellings are expected to be delivered in the London Boroughs of Redbridge and Waltham Forest between 2019 and 2029 (19,700 in Redbridge and 18,200 in Waltham Forest).
-This compares to 16,854 between 2015 and 2030 in the submitted Redbridge Local Plan and 10,320 between 2011 and 2026 in the adopted Waltham Forest Core Strategy.
-Therefore the new draft London Plan targets do require a significantly increased rate of housing delivery for both boroughs, beyond that in their submitted or adopted plans.
+Based on the Local Plan currently undergoing Examination, Epping Forest District Council expects to deliver approximately 8,000 net new dwellings within 6.2km of the SAC over the period to 2033.
+The London Plan targets identify that 26,730 dwellings are expected to be delivered in the London Boroughs of Redbridge and Waltham Forest between 2019 and 2029 (14,090 in Redbridge and 12,640 in Waltham Forest).
+This compares to 16,845 between 2015 and 2030 in the Redbridge Local Plan and 10,320 between 2011 and 2026 in the adopted Waltham Forest Core Strategy.
+Therefore the London Plan targets do require an increased rate of housing delivery for at least for Waltham Forest, beyond that in their adopted plan.
 However, provided that adequate mitigation is delivered, in terms of enhanced access and visitor management within the SAC and/or significant enhanced access to other areas of natural greenspace that would be used as an alternative there is no a priori reason to conclude that these housing targets are inherently unachievable without an adverse effect on the SAC.